Cala d'Or: Village and harbour

 The Church Santa María del Mar was erected in 1956.

-The town centre is very lively in the summer months but not crowded like the larger and more populated resorts in Majorca.
+The town centre is very lively in the summer months but not crowded like the larger and more populated resorts in Mallorca.
 The pedestrian area offers a variety of shops, bars, and restaurants with local and international cuisine.

 The marina is situated in Cala Llonga, a large bay.
 The marina offers 563 berths in a 30,000 m2 area.
-Also popular is the marina area which welcomes yachts and chartered boats throughout the year, offering some of the best protection from storms in the whole of Majorca, although the entrance can be very tight for turning.
+Also popular is the marina area which welcomes yachts and chartered boats throughout the year, offering some of the best protection from storms in the whole of Mallorca, although the entrance can be very tight for turning.
 The marina offers some exclusive restaurants and bars.

 The resorts of Cala d'Or are very popular with families and couples from all over Europe.

 Cala d'Or was one of the first major tourist resorts in Mallorca.
 The buildings were Ibizan-themed; small pretty white-washed villas, apartments and houses and even hotels had to stick rigidly to the theme.

 Over the years this area has grown in size and more and more tourists come to explore fine dining and enjoy the quiet areas near the natural park of Mondrago.
 Many of the hotels in Cala d'Or and Cala Egos offer all-inclusive holidays, but there are also luxurious villas and apartment for rent.

 Cala d'Or attracts mostly western European tourists such as Germans, British and French.